broadinstitute/warp/pipelines/broad/reprocessing/external/wgs/ExternalWholeGenomeReprocessing.changelog.md

 # 2.3.1
 2024-09-17 (Date of Last Commit)

-* Updated DRAGEN alginer parameters to fix non-determinism
+* Updated DRAGEN aligner parameters to fix non-determinism

 # 2.3.0
 2024-09-06 (Date of Last Commit)